tranminhnhat1005/rn-bg-geolocation/README.md

 ### Automatic setup

 Since version 0.60 React Native does linking of modules [automatically](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).
 However it does it only for single module.
-As plugin depends on additional 'common' module, it is required to link it with:
+As the plugin depends on an additional 'common' module, it is required to link it with:

 ```
 node ./node_modules/@darron1217/react-native-background-geolocation/scripts/postlink.js